jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - Xenophanes: Challenged traditional mythological beliefs, proposing a more abstract understanding of divine principles.
 - Democritus: Developed the atomic theory, suggesting the universe is composed of indivisible particles.

 The intellectual breakthrough of Pre-Socratic philosophers marked a fundamental shift in human understanding.
 Being the first to successfully challenge mythological narratives, they demonstrated that the universe operates according to discoverable natural laws.
-This revolutionary approach provided humanity with the tools—and just as important—the example of how humans can methodically deconstruct our storytelling to actually understand nature.
+This revolutionary approach provided humanity with the intellectual tools—and just as important—the example of how humans can methodically deconstruct our own storytelling to actually understand the reality we live in.

-After these Pre-Socratic philosophers, we had Socrates.
-He did not make many contributions to unearth physical laws, but he used the methods of such, to question human society.
-Asking "What is matter" served as an example of "What is justice".
-Because of him, and his students Plato and Aristotle's, enormous influence, Greek philosophy could much better question human narratives.
+But there was more.
+After Pre-Socratic philosophers came Socrates.
+He did not help unearthing physical laws directly.
+Rather he helped us question mythologies by questioning human societies.

+Before him philosophers would ask questions such as "What is matter" or "What are tsunamis".
+Socrates co-opted the spirit of this inquiry by focusing it on us.
+He asked "What is justice" or "What is truth".

+Socrates, and his best student Plato (428–423  BC), thus turned philosophy towards the human condition with practical questions about how we should live, what constitutes justice, and how societies should be organized.
+Socrates taught his students to ask these questions, in what we now call the Socratic method, in order to use philosophy to build a better person and society the same way engineers use mathematicians to build better buildings.

+Plato wrote these lessons down, adding his own thoughts along the way, in books called Socratic dialogues.
+By forever studying these works, every subsequent development in Western philosophy, politics, and ethics is rooted in this Socratic revolution.

+This meant the mythologies that once told us the truth of nature, were themselves subject to inquiry.

+Because of him and his students Plato and Aristotle, Greek philosophy could more effectively question human narratives and thereby truly reveal the natural laws that lay beneath.

 Aristotle was especially vital.

+He culminated all the work of Greek philosophers and wrote seminal books on a huge host of topics.

-Aristotle relied heavily on human senses and brain because he had only had simple tools like sundials and water clocks to make observations and measurements.
-Thus, his system was based on a qualitative approach that sought to understand the natural world through observation and logical reasoning.
-He wrote expansive works on everything from storytelling to ethics to physics.
+Aristotle still relied heavily on human senses and brain.
+After all he only had simple tools like sundials and water clocks to make observations and measurements.
+But unlike mythologies, his multiple systems were based on a qualitative approach that sought to understand the natural world through observation and logical reasoning.
+He wrote expansive works--many of which are still informative today--on everything from storytelling to ethics to physics.

+Aristotle's works on natural laws stood for centuries.

-And not much changed for centuries.
-Following Aristotle, Greek, Roman, and Islamic scholars added and clarified his works into systems of astronomy, physics, chemistry, and geology that worked fairly well.
+Through the Greek, Roman, and Islamic civilizations, each adopted his ideas.
+Each's scholars added and clarified his works into systems of astronomy, physics, chemistry, and geology that increasingly improved but did not fundamentally change the works of the ancient Greek philosopher.

-Sailors could navigate the seas, engineers could calculate angles, blacksmiths could improve their steel.
-Society functioned with occasional improvements.
+There was no need to change because it worked.
+Using ancient Greek ideas the works they influenced, sailors could navigate the seas, engineers could calculate angles, blacksmiths could improve their steel.
+Society functioned and often improved it bits and spurts.

+However, a tipping point was reached.

-When totally new instruments were introduced, everything change.
-In the 16th to 17th centuries, glass makers could make lenses, technicians could make printing press.
+Totally new instruments were introduced.
+In the 16th to 17th centuries, glass makers could make lenses that magnified light while technicians could make books easily inside a printing press.
 With the invention of the telescope and microscope, the human mind finally had new ways to experience the world differently.
-With easy books, people could spread their data, findings, and ideas.
+With easy to make books, people could spread their data, findings, and ideas worldwide.

+Ancient Greek philosophy, Aristotle's works among them, were finally bested.
+Remember Aristotle relied heavily on human senses and brain with some simple tools like sundials and water clocks to make observations and measurements.
+Now there was telescopes, microscopes, pendulum clocks, prisms, barometers and many more coming every year.

 To make sense of all the new information we expanded natural philosophy to something more systematic.
 Francis Bacon revolutionized scientific methodology by introducing the empirical approach and the scientific method.
 He championed systematic observation and experimentation as the primary means of acquiring knowledge, challenging the prevailing reliance on philosophical speculation and ancient authorities.